ritterim/rimdev-blog/_posts/2016-11-01-using-css-filter-invert-for-low-vision-accessibility.md

 Remember, initial styles have already been called, we're just overwriting here to invert back to our original flash coloring.

-Wealso added icons here.
+We also added icons here.
 Our normal mode relies on alert coloring alone.
 The icons become useful when your not entirely sure your user can see the actual message.

 ```scss
 .bg-error {